Talk, Understand, Listen for In-Patient Settings (TULIPS)

 - We have continued to recruit wards despite the challenges posed by COVID-19 and subsequent vaccine studies taking precedent at sites.

-- We are currently in discussions with several sites and hope to meet our recruitment quota of 34 wards by mid to late 2021.
+- We were in discussions with several sites and met our recruitment quota of 34 wards.

 - Please get in touch if you are a Trust who may like to participate in the TULIPS study.